 Masks must be worn in all indoor public spaces.
-Masks are mandatory in the common areas of condominium and apartment buildings.
 You also need to wear a mask while on the O-Train, OC Transpo buses, taxis and private transportation vehicles.
-Full details can be found in the Temporary Mandatory Mask By-law.
+Full details can be found in the Province of Ontario's provincial masking regulations.

 Effective April 3, the person responsible for a business or organization that is open is required to:

 - post signs at all entrances to the premises of the business or organization, in a conspicuous location visible to the public, that inform individuals how to screen themselves for COVID-19 prior to entering the premises

 - actively screening every person who works at the business or organization before they enter the premises of the business or organization

 - Indoor dining is now permitted with no set limit on people per table, but capacity must maintain physical distancing of two metres.

 - Nightclubs and other related businesses are permitted to reopen with 25 per cent capacity or a maximum of 250 people, which ever is less.

 Outdoor – capacity will be based on the ability to maintain two-metre distance between tables.

 Nightclubs and other related businesses can operate with maximum of 250 people or 25 per cent capacity, whichever is less.